AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/taglib.md

 ---
 title: Bibliotecas de tags
 seo-title: Tag Libraries
-description: As bibliotecas de tags Granite, CQ e Sling fornecem acesso a funções específicas para uso no script JSP de seus modelos e componentes
+description: As bibliotecas de tags do Granite, CQ e Sling fornecem acesso a funções específicas para uso no script JSP de seus modelos e componentes
 seo-description: The Granite, CQ, and Sling tag libraries give you access to specific functions for use in the JSP script of your templates and components
 uuid: e622d47b-cfb3-4b4a-b8e3-e1adee294219
 contentOwner: Guillaume Carlino